5 Best Oats For Porridge (Make A Perfect Bowl Of Oatmeal)

 All the oats are good oats and great for making porridge.

-Steel Cut Oats are the most hearty and tasty.
+Steel-cut oats are the most hearty and tasty.
 As it takes about an hour to prepare them properly, then it is not always the first choice for people.
 But if you have time to cook, then it is worth the wait.

 Quick Oats are very easy and quick to prepare.
 Quick oats can be prepared with just boiling water or wherever there is a Microwave.
-But compare to steel-cut or rolled oats, these are not as tasty and filling.
+But compared to steel-cut or rolled oats, these are not as tasty and filling.

-The best choice for most people is the old-fashioned, rolled oats that take about five minutes to prepare on the stove-top, cooked in water, milk, a combination of both, and all the other ingredients you can think of.
+The best choice for most people is the old-fashioned, rolled oats that take about five minutes to prepare on the stove top, cooked in water, milk, a combination of both, and all the other ingredients you can think of.

-The only oats I would NOT recommend are these small instant sachets or little one portion tubs you can find in any supermarket.
+The only oats I would NOT recommend are these small instant sachets or little one-portion tubs you can find in any supermarket.
 These are highly processed and full of sugar and artificial flavoring.

 These are also 3 times the price then your regular quick oats that can be cooked as fast and easily if you are short of time.
 So these are the only oats I would not recommend.